 Some things are always in style.

 Egg salad is the white linen sundress of salad: simple, classic, and vaguely elegant in a low-key, casual way.
 I am an egg salad true believer, especially when the recipe is this fresh, truly delicious egg salad with fresh herbs.
 Egg salad is the dish you may have forgotten about.
 But trust me, it is time for a lunch comeback.

-You may also enjoy: How to Hard Boil Eggs and Perfect Fried Eggs
+You’ll also enjoy: How to Hard Boil Eggs and Classic Deviled Eggs With Fresh Herbs

 The result?
-A fabulous, fork-mashed, easy egg salad that tops toast — as well as everything else in your lunch rotation.
+A fabulous, fork-mashed, easy dish that tops delicate greens, bread, toast — as well as everything else in your lunch rotation.